Colin Renfrew: Academic

 In 1965, Renfrew was appointed to the post of lecturer in the Department of Prehistory and Archaeology at the University of Sheffield.
 Between 1968 and 1970, he directed excavations at Sitagroi, Greece.
 In the 1968 Sheffield Brightside by-election he unsuccessfully contested this parliamentary constituency on behalf of the Conservative Party.
-In that year he was elected a Fellow of the Society of Antiquaries, in 1970 was elected Fellow of the Society of Antiquaries of Scotland and in 2000 elected an Honorary Fellow of the Society of Antiquaries of Scotland.
+He was elected a Fellow of the Society of Antiquaries in that same year, Fellow of the Society of Antiquaries of Scotland in 1970, and an Honorary Fellow of the Society of Antiquaries of Scotland in 2000.

 In 1972, Renfrew became Professor of Archaeology at the University of Southampton, succeeding Barry Cunliffe.
-During his time at Southampton he directed excavations at Quanterness in Orkney and Phylakopi on the island of Milos, Greece.
+During his time at Southampton, he directed excavations at Quanterness in Orkney and Phylakopi on the island of Milos, Greece.
 In 1973, Renfrew published Before Civilisation: The Radiocarbon Revolution and Prehistoric Europe in which he challenged the assumption that prehistoric cultural innovation originated in the Near East and then spread to Europe.
 He also excavated with Marija Gimbutas at Sitagroi.

 In 1980, Renfrew was elected a Fellow of the British Academy.
 In 1981 he was elected to the Disney Professorship of Archaeology in the University of Cambridge, a post he held until his retirement.
-In 1990 Renfrew was appointed as the founding Director of the McDonald Institute for Archaeological Research.
+In 1990 Renfrew was appointed the founding Director of the McDonald Institute for Archaeological Research.

 In 1987, he published Archaeology and Language: The Puzzle of the Indo-European Origins, a book on the Proto-Indo-Europeans.
 His "Anatolian hypothesis" posited that this group lived 2,000 years before the Kurgans, in Anatolia, later diffusing to Greece, then Italy, Sicily, Corsica, the Mediterranean coast of France, Spain, and Portugal.
 Another branch migrated along the fertile river valleys of the Danube and Rhine into central and northern Europe.

-He developed the Anatolian hypothesis, which argues that Proto-Indo-European, the reconstructed ancestor of the Indo-European languages, originated approximately 9,000 years ago in Anatolia and moved with the spread of farming throughout the Mediterranean and into central and northern Europe.
+The Anatolian hypothesis argued that Proto-Indo-European, the reconstructed ancestor of the Indo-European languages, originated approximately 9,000 years ago in Anatolia and moved with the spread of farming throughout the Mediterranean and into central and northern Europe.
 This hypothesis contradicted Marija Gimbutas's Kurgan hypothesis, which states that Proto-Indo-European was spread by a migration of peoples from the Pontic–Caspian steppe approximately 6,000 years ago.

 From 1987 to 1991, he co-directed excavations at Markiani on Amorgos and at Dhaskalio Kavos, Keros, Greece.

 Renfrew's work in using the archaeological record as the basis for understanding the ancient mind was foundational to the field of evolutionary cognitive archaeology.
 Renfrew and his student, Lambros Malafouris, coined the phrase neuroarchaeology to describe an archaeology of mind.